Bruce protocol

-The Bruce protocol is a diagnostic test used in the evaluation of cardiac function, developed by Robert A. Bruce.
+The Bruce protocol is a standardized diagnostic test used in the evaluation of cardiac function and physical fitness, developed by American cardiologist Robert A. Bruce.

-It is a standardized multistage treadmill test for assessing cardiovascular health.
-Developed by Robert A. Bruce in 1963 who was an American Cardiologist.
 According to the original Bruce protocol the patient walks on an uphill treadmill in a graded exercise test with electrodes on the chest to monitor.
 Every 3 min the speed & incline of the treadmill are increased.
 There are 7 such stages and only very fit athletes can complete all 7 stages.
 The modified Bruce Protocol is an alteration in the protocol so that the treadmill is initially horizontal rather than uphill, with the 1st few intervals increasing the treadmill slope only.